CDMSBL Rules 2018

 11-1.
 To be eligible for the playoffs, a player must be on his team's official Team Roster Form before July 1 and play in enough games that each division requires to be playoff eligible.
 The Commissioner reserves the right to review each request for a waiver on the merits of the GM's case.
 Commissioners will use discretion based on the best interest of the Division.
 Appeals to the Commissioner's rulings can be made to the CDMSBL President.
 The President shall make a timely ruling.

-45+ Divisions: All players must play in at least eight (7} of their team's games.
+45+ Divisions: All players must play in at least SEVEN (7} of their team's games.

 NOTE: If a game starts and is postponed due to inclement weather before becoming a legal game, players do not get credit for a game played toward playoff eligibility.